AxonIQ/axon-server-se/package-axonserver-enterprise/src/main/resources/README.txt

 - Delete leader from group is now possible.
 - Removing a context from a node, deletes all data (including event data) on that node.
 - Deleting a context removes all data (including event data).
-- Blacklisting event types for applications that cannot handle these events
+- Blacklisting event types for applications that cannot handle these events (requires AxonFramework v4.2.)
-- Expose tracking event processor position and status
+- Expose tracking event processor position and status  (requires AxonFramework v4.2.)
-- Clients can provide preferences on which node to connect to
+- Clients can provide preferences on which node to connect to  (requires AxonFramework v4.2.)
 - New access control roles
 - Reduced leader changes by new pre-vote phase
+- Improved health page

 Changes in Axon Server 4.1.9
 ----------------------------